 GS: There is an audible reggae influence on the songs 'Love Song #1,' 'Body,' and 'Good Intentions.'
 Why is that style of music so prevalent on this disc?

 MN: I listen to all kinds of music.
 After Sept.
 11, I became very aware of what I wanted to have in my mind.
 I listened to a lot of Bob Marley and a lot of dub music.
 I just like the vibration of it.
 The beats are soothing.

-GS: Speaking of soothing, the sensuous and seductive nature of your songs also remains in force on Comfort Woman ('Herb' and 'River,' to name a few).
+GS: Speaking of soothing, the sensuous and seductive nature of your songs also remains in force on Comfort Woman in songs such as 'Herb' and 'River,' to name a few.
 There are people who compile lists of the 'Ten Best Songs To Make Love To;' would you like to be on one of those lists?